MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/create-custom-rbac-roles.md

 9. Select **Add assignments** and enter the Assignment name.
 10. To choose the **data sources** users assigned the Authorization permission will have access to:

-    - Select **Choose all data sources** to grant users permissions to create new roles and manage roles for all supported workloads.
+    - Select **Choose all data sources** to grant users permissions to create new roles and manage roles for all data sources.
-    - Select **Select specific data sources** to grant users permissions to create new roles and manage roles for a specific workload.
-For example, select Microsoft Defender for Endpoint from the dropdown to grant users the Authorization permission for the Microsoft Defender for Endpoint workload only.
+    - Select **Select specific data sources** to grant users permissions to create new roles and manage roles for a specific data source.
+For example, select Microsoft Defender for Endpoint from the dropdown to grant users the Authorization permission for the Microsoft Defender for Endpoint data source only.

 11. In **Assigned users and groups** – choose the Azure Active Directory security groups or individual users to assign the role to, and select **Add**.
 12. Select **Next** to review and finish creating the role and then select **Submit**.